 According to the Business Application Research Center’s (BARC) 2018 Business Intelligence Survey, the BI market is awash in a sea of IT meta-trends.
-These meta-trends lately have included data digitalization and its security/privacy, solution agility and cloud deployment (SaaS), mobile platforms and artificial intelligence.
+These meta-trends lately have included data digitization and its security/privacy, solution agility and cloud deployment (SaaS), mobile platforms and artificial intelligence.

 Taking the initiative, we asked several BI software experts to predict what awaits the market in 2019 and beyond.
 Their replies corroborate much of BARC’s findings, but also uncover some outlier trends.